 It has been said that beauty is in the eye of the beholder.
 While the same can be said of value, we have a more objective definition that we like to work with when assessing the bang for the buck quotient of a product.
 We think that a product has value if, when compared to other products in its class, it is less expensive and of the same quality.
 Likewise, if the product is of a greater quality and costs the same amount of money, it too is of greater value.
-By this standard the Greenworks does not offer the consumer a great value.
-That is not to say that this product is without value.
-On the contrary, we think that one gets pretty much what they pay for with this mower.
+By this standard the Greenworks offers the consumer a good value worthy of its Best Buy standing.

-The Greenworks 25322 is a middle of the road mower that costs about what it is worth.
+The Greenworks 25322 is a middle of the road mower that costs with a highly competitive price tag.
 This mower performs admirably in assessments of power and runtime but falters in evaluations of maneuverability and ease of use.
 Moreover, this mower has a narrow cutting deck that requires more passes than many of its peers to complete the same task, and thus it exacerbates some of its handling issues.
 If you have a flat, low maintenance lawn this machine will work.

 — Nick Miley and Austin Palmer